ishaan-awasthi/COOK/README.md

 ```
 In the pot, reduce the chicken-stock from the soup.
 ```
-For subtraction/division/modulo, make sure to reference the variables in the correct orded to perform the intended computation.
+For subtraction/division/modulo, make sure to reference the variables in the correct order to perform the intended computation.

 <h2>Multiplication</h2>